Gatsby vs Next.js: Picking the Best React Framework for Your Next Project?

 GSD

 As web development advances, the way we assemble websites and front ends are also changing.
 Web applications used to be simple static HTML pages with a few hyperlinks and terrible animations.
-However, web applications and websites have become much more complex in the modern era.
+Today, web applications and websites have become much more complex in the modern era.

-New frameworks, libraries, and tools are developed on a daily basis and it can be hard to keep up.
+New frameworks, libraries, and tools are developed daily and it can be hard to keep up.
 As a result, many current advancements in web technology are focused on simplifying web development.
 Some of these advancements include concepts like headless content management systems such as ButterCMS, whose Next.js CMS and Gatsby.js CMS can greatly simplify back-end development.

 On the front end, there are also plenty of frameworks helping to simplify development.
 These include React.js, Angular.js, Vue.js and many more.
 React is currently one of the more popular front-end JavaScript frameworks.